marcopennekamp/lore/spec/02-types.md

 type X = A | B | C
 ```

 This is simply a convenient way to assign types to a name.
+Type aliases **cannot self-reference**.